IBMCP4I/cp4i-workshop-eventstreams-lab/README.md

   ![Copy bootstrap hostname](images/copy-bootstrap-hostname.png)

 2.3 Create a local file and paste the bootstrap server hostname into it.
-You'll need this later to connect the Stock Trader application to your Event Streams topic.
+You'll need this later to connect the Stock Trader Lite application to your Event Streams topic.

 2.4 Click **Generate API key**

    ![Generate API key](images/generate-api-key.png)

-2.5 Name the application `stocktrader-user???` where `user???` is your assigned student id.
-For example if your student id is `user002` then name the application`stocktrader-user002`.
+2.5 Name the application `traderlite-user???` where `user???` is your assigned student id.
+For example if your student id is `user002` then name the application`traderlite-user002`.

 2.6 Select **Produce, consume, create topics and schemas** for the capabilities of the API Key.
 Click **Next**.